Tip 7 The 4Ms and how to use them

 2) Meaning

-Do you understand the business?
-Do you understand the industry?
-Do you understand the sector?
+Does the business have multiple streams of revenue?
+Are those revenue streams scalable?
+Scaleable means a business can increase revenue faster than it can increase liabilities such as employee payroll and raw materials.
+It’s also important that you understand the business, industry, and sector.
 Warren Buffett has stated that an investor should never invest in a business they don’t understand.
-In my case, I would say I’m very knowledgeable with tech stocks, having over 15 years of experience in software engineering.
+In my case, I would say I’m very knowledgeable about tech stocks, having over 16 years of experience in software engineering.
 On the other hand, I know very little about pharmaceutical stocks.
 In this case, I avoid pharmaceuticals.
 As you can see, I only invest in businesses I know.

 Now move on to the Moat…